lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

   identity all1-data-base-type {
     description
-      "Type to define when to send an Acknowledgment message";
+      "Type to define when to send an Acknowledgment message.";
   }

   identity all1-data-no {